Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 ## Deactivate a language

-Deactivate a language when it should not be used for a certain time.
+Deactivate a language if it will not be used for a certain time.
-The language is no longer available when it is inactive.
+If you deactivate a language, it is no longer available.
 Further, it is recommended to deactivate a language instead of deleting it to prevent any problems because of existing dependencies.

 #### Prerequisites